mariozaizar/dotfiles/README.md

 A simple way to configure your developer machine.

-## Files
+## How it works

-This is the current list of files:
+This script will create/replace these files:

 ```sh
 ~/.dotfiles